center-for-threat-informed-defense/attack-flow/README.md

 ### Run Attack Flow using Docker Compose

 To run the Attack Flow service with Docker Compose, [install Docker](https://docs.docker.com/engine/install/), grab this repository source code,  and run the following command in a terminal: `docker compose up`.
-This will launch a container with Attack Flow accessible in at [http://localhost:8081](http://localhost:8081).
+This will launch a container with Attack Flow accessible at [http://localhost:8081](http://localhost:8081).

 ## Getting Involved